 Eifion's installations transform the space in a way paying homage to the likes of Schwitters Merzbau.
 Often containing stand-alone pieces reminiscent of Robert Rauschenberg, although the aesthetic revolves less around found object and more as if a canvas's bare essentials exploded into three dimensions, and we have the pleasure of walking through the carefully curated debris.

 Eifion Sven-Myer has completed residencies abroad in Portugal, Bulgaria and Germany.
-He has exhibited in the UK including in The Garment Factory, g39, Oriel Davies, The Glynn Vivian, Beep International Painting Prize, Elysium, Dumfries House.
+He has exhibited in the UK including in The Glasgow Art Club, Salt Space, The Garment Factory, g39, Oriel Davies, The Glynn Vivian, Beep International Painting Prize, Elysium, Dumfries House.

-His solo shows include Arcadecardiff and The Grand Theatre Swansea.
+His solo shows include Arcadecardiff, The Grand Theatre Swansea and Salt Space.

 He is originally from Wales, has a Masters in Painting from The Glasgow School of Art and is currently based in Glasgow.